 Joan Templeman is the wife of business tycoon Richard Branson.
-Joan, also known as the ‘Lady Branson,’ was already married when she met Richard.
+Also known as the ‘Lady Branson’, Joan Templeman was already married when she first met Richard Branson.
 After a long period of courtship, they finally got married in 1989.
 The couple has two wonderful children who have now established a name for themselves.
 In their more than four decades of togetherness, Joan has been Richard’s pillar of strength.
-In his autobiography ‘Losing My Virginity,’ Richard has mentioned about Joan and her contributions in making him what he is now.
-Before being ‘Lady Branson,’ Joan was an ordinary girl who did many different jobs to support her finances.
+In his autobiography, Losing My Virginity, Richard has mentioned about Joan and her contributions in making him what he is now.
+Before becoming ‘Lady Branson’, Joan Templeman was an ordinary girl who did many different jobs to support her finances.
 She has worked as a nude model too.
-Joan makes a perfect wife, a mother, and now a grandmother too.
+Joan makes a perfect wife, a mother, and grandmother.

 Joan Templeman was born in 1948 in the largest city of Scotland, Glasgow.
 She was born to a ship carpenter and grew up with her six siblings.
 As a child, Joan was confident and talkative.
 She was ambitious too and had her own aims to achieve.
 Despite being a daughter of a rich ship carpenter, Joan had supported her finances all throughout.
 She had worked in many kinds of jobs including nude modeling.

-In Richard’s autobiography ‘Losing My Virginity,’ he has mentioned how he wooed Joan to accept his love proposal.
+In his autobiography, Losing My Virginity, Richard Branson has mentioned how he wooed Joan to accept his love proposal.
 To catch her attention, Richard often used to visit the Victorian posters and antique’s shop near London’s trendy Portobello Road which Joan worked at.
 He used to buy random items in large quantities which he did not really need, just to get himself noticed.
 He even tried befriending Joan’s friends to get closer to her.
 He even bought an island worth millions, to express his deep love for Joan.
 Richard gifted her ‘Necker Island’ a 74-acre luxury property in Caribbean coast.
 Unfortunately, even that grand gesture could not impress Joan.
 On the contrary, it was Richard’s nature and simplicity and not his riches that made Joan fall for him.

-Joan and Richard moved to Little Venice in London where they lived in his houseboat.
+Joan Templeman and Richard Branson moved to Little Venice in London where they lived in his houseboat.
 In 1979, Joan became pregnant with Richard's child.
 While the news brought immense joy to Joan, Richard on the other hand was ‘not sure’.
 Disappointed Joan left Richard and decided to have the child all on her own.
 In her sixth month of pregnancy, she was diagnosed with appendicitis which eventually caused the death of her four days old pre-mature born girl, Clare Sarah.
 The incident broke both Joan and Richard to bits but their relationship got strengthened.

-In 1982, Joan gave birth to their daughter, Holly.
+In 1982, Joan Templeman gave birth to their daughter, Holly Branson.
 Her birth brought new hopes in Joan and Richard's relationship.
-Three years later, their son, Sam was born and completed their family.
+Three years later, their son, Sam Brasonson, was born and completed their family.
 After twelve years of courtship, Richard finally proposed Joan for marriage.
 However, Holly played a crucial role in persuading her father to get into the marital bond which her mother had been waiting for since long back.
 The couple had a grand wedding at the Necker Island on December 20, 1989.

-Joan and Richard have come a long way in their over four decades of journey of togetherness.
+Joan Templeman and Richard Branson have come a long way in their over four decades of journey of togetherness.
 In Richard’s words, Joan is the reason behind his success, both as a businessman and as a family man.
 She has been a very understanding wife who never gave importance to the kind of image Richard carries off in public.
 She is never affected by Richard’s flirtatious nature.
 She, in fact, dismisses it as ‘typical Richard’.